The most important things to remember when making a construction or building site injury claim:

 - You can claim on a no win, no fee basis

-- You have three years from the date of the accident/diagnosis to make a claim
+- You have three years from the date of the accident to make a claim

-- Your compensation will depend on the seriousness of the injury, loss of earnings and changes to your lifestyle.
+- The amount of compensation you may receive will depend on the seriousness of the injury, loss of earnings and changes to your lifestyle.

 You’ll claim more with us.